-Rotation Length of rotation Family Medicine (Required and assigned) two 4-week blocks General Internal Medicine (Required and assigned) two 4-week blocks General Surgery (Required and assigned) one 4-week block Osteopathic Principles and Practice (Required and assigned) one 4-week block Pediatrics - Neonate (Required and assigned) one 4-week block Psychiatry (Required and assigned) one 4-week block Women's Health (Required and assigned) one 4-week block
+Rotation Length of rotation Family Medicine (Required and assigned) two 4-week blocks General Internal Medicine (Required and assigned) General two 4-week blocks Surgery (Required and assigned) one 4-week block Osteopathic Principles and Practice (Required and assigned) one 4-week block Pediatrics - Neonate (Required and assigned) one 4-week block Psychiatry (Required and assigned) one 4-week block Women's Health (Required and assigned) one 4-week block

 Commission on Osteopathic College Accreditation (COCA), requires that students, during third year, must have one in-patient rotation, one out-patient rotation, and one rotation having interaction with residents.
+KYCOM will work with every student to make sure they satisfy these requirements.